xiaoyu518/genofunc/README.md

 #### group_align

-Description: Split the fasta file into groups of sequences set by a user threshold and align them in groups against reference. post group aligned sequences will be concatenated into a single alignment.
+Description: Split the FASTA file into groups of sequences set by a user threshold and align them in groups against reference. post group aligned sequences will be concatenated into a single alignment.

     Options:
         --in-dir: Input directory (Required)